sithmel/diogenes/README.md

 A part this silly example you can find many useful decorators in this package: [async-deco](https://github.com/sithmel/async-deco).
 But be careful to add them in the right order, or they could work differently from what you expect.

-For synchronous or promise based function you can do the same, the original function is always converted to a callback based function before applying the decorators.
+For synchronous or promise based function you can do the same, the original function is always converted to a "callback based function" before applying the decorators.
 ```js
 registry.service('myservice').returns([
   decorator1,